Program Overview

 Course Credits

 BSME courses are designed so that credits are transferable to American colleges and universities.
-St. Olaf College is the School of Record for BSME and provides the transcripts.
+St. Olaf College (undergraduate credits) and Texas State University (graduate credits) are the Schools of Record for BSME and provide the transcripts.
 See this page for how credits from BSME courses typically transfer to participants’ home institutions.

 Academic Schedule